qwirky-yuzu/NLP-Projects/Toxic Comment Classification (BERT TPU)/README.md

 While it is nice if we can try out all the techniques, it is unlikely that most of us have sufficient computation resources to do it.
 However, if you have sufficient resources and time, please do give other methods a shot!

 ### The choosen one:
 Due to limited computation time on Colab's free tier, I will only use the simplest method of sampling which is to balance out the number of clean and toxic comments relatively evenly manually.
 Surprisingly, this is sufficient to give us a reasonable baseline model!
+Below are just some methods which you can try out (there are a lot more ways):

 |S/N:| Method | Description |
 |--- | --- | --- |